Our responsibilities in regard to gambling

 TAB Venue Policy

-Our policy caps the number of venues to 43 (equal to the number of venues across Auckland before the policy was adopted).
-This means the TAB may move its stand-alone venues within Auckland, but may have no more than 43 venues at any one time.
+Our policy limits the number of venues in Auckland to 43.
+This is equal to the number of venues across Auckland before the policy was adopted.
+This means the TAB may move its stand-alone venues within Auckland, but can have no more than 43 venues at any one time.

-If an existing venue closes, a new TAB may not be established, nor moved to, within 50m of a place of worship, school, early childhood education facility or marae.
+If an existing venue closes, a new TAB cannot open or move to within 50m of a place of worship, school, early childhood education facility or marae.

 We do not have the authority to manage TAB facilities in pubs, clubs and self-service TAB machines.